mikepound/convolve/README.md

 # convolve
 Simple demonstration of separable convolutions.
+This includes a standard gaussian blur, and a more recent lens blur using complex kernels.
+This is a demo project only, it could contain errors!

+## Gaussian Blur
 I've written this in python 3 using cython for a significant speed boost.
-This is a demo project only, it could contain errors!
 In most cases if you want to use convolutions you're safer using a library like numpy or opencv.
 These tend to use a fourier transform for large convolutions, so I avoided them here just to show the performance benefits.

-This is written in python, but I may well add a C# implementation soon, since getting cython compiled in windows is a little more work.

-## Python
+### Python
 To run this code you'll need python 3, and cython installed.
 I've used this in linux, it should port fairly easily to other operating systems.
 Cython in windows is a little more difficult, but doable!

 ### Compiling with Cython